Unless stated otherwise, students aged 16-18 are exempt from tuition and registration fees.

 Available at: Crystal Palace, Enfield and Gunnersbury Park

 Whilst having a strong practical basis in animal husbandry, the courses also cover key theoretical elements of applied animal sciences.
-You will:

 - develop your understanding of animal health, immunology and diseases